doctea/drum2musocv/README.md

  - Make a KiCad circuit / PCB / panel to integrate LEDs and outputs behind a panel

  - Make Euclidian bass capable of changing root note / arpeggiate / chord sequences

+ - Replace DebounceEvent library with one that doesn't need patching

 ## Future plans / ideas